jakeepia/Sales-Report/README.md

 ![](intro.JPG)

 ## Project Overview:
-This sales report analysis covers the period from 2010 to 2014, utilizing data extracted from the AdventureWorksDW2022 database.
-The primary goal of this project is to provide comprehensive insights into sales performance and trends over the specified period, using Power BI for visualization and analysis.
+This sales report analysis covers the period from 2010 to 2014, utilizing data extracted from the AdventureWorksDW2022 database with **SQL**.
+The primary goal of this project is to provide comprehensive insights into sales performance and trends over the specified period, using **Power BI** for visualization and analysis.

 ## Skills/ concepts demonstrated:
 - Data extraction and transformation using SQL.